-What is the Wow Signal and does it prove Aliens Exist?
+What is the Wow Signal and Does it Prove Aliens Exist?

 The Wow Signal was a 1977 Radio Signal from space and one of astronomy’s most enduring mysteries.
 Detected by the Big Ear telescope at Ohio University, this narrowband radio signal met all the criteria of intelligent extraterrestrial contact, prompting the astronomer who found it to scribble the single word that would be forever etched in the public consciousness: “WOW!”.